Top of main content

 HSBC Private Banking's Private Wealth Solutions team advises global families on a wide array of philanthropy, family governance, and wealth planning topics.
 Our philanthropy services include strategic advisory, structuring, and charitable administration.
 For additional information about how we can help you make a positive change in the world, contact your Private Banking Relationship Manager.

 At HSBC, diversity is in our roots: HSBC was founded in 1865 to finance trade between Europe and Asia, and we continue to bring different people and cultures together.
-As a business operating in markets all around the world, we believe diversity brings benefits for our customers, our business and our people.
-We want a connected workforce that reflects the communities where we operate and helps us meet the needs of customers from all walks of life.
+As a business operating in markets all around the world, we believe diversity brings benefits for our clients, our business and our people.
+We want a connected workforce that reflects the communities where we operate and helps us meet the needs of clients from all walks of life.
 Different ideas and perspectives help us innovate, manage risk, and grow the business in a sustainable way – and difference is celebrated within our brand.

 Tax Deductibility: Some Considerations as You Donate